How Much Does It Cost to Make an App Like Periscope

 Let's take a short look at these applications.

-This service is quite popular and belongs to the number of important competitors of Periscope.
+This service is quite popular and belongs to a number of important competitors of Periscope.
 It allows you to share the broadcast with your followers, but its record cannot be saved (and, therefore, it cannot be watched later).
 So if your subscribers don't want to miss your going on the air, they have to set up push notifications.

 Personal broadcasts are not supported too: anyone can view your online events.